 Step 1: If you have not already done so, complete our International Student Intake Form so that our office is aware of your SSN status and your career goals.

 Step 2: Complete our ID Number Request Form.
 A member of our office will reach out to the New York State Education department to request a 9-digit ID number for your use.

-Step 4: Once you are logged into your TEACH account, apply and PAY for the certificate(s) you will seek at the end of your degree program.
-This step is essential, and MUST be done before state-level fingerprinting at an Identigo location.
+Step 4: In your final semester at TC, apply and PAY for the certificate(s) you will seek at the end of your degree program.
+This step MUST be done before state-level fingerprinting at an Identigo location.